avigadmi/cpd-quickstart-watson-assistant/README.md

 5. Point your browser to [localhost:3000](http://localhost:3000).

+### Known issues

+Please note this app uses the Watson Assistant for IBM Cloud Pak for Data v1 API.
+If you need more information, you can go to the [Watson Assistant V1 API page](https://cloud.ibm.com/apidocs/assistant-data-v1).
+The [Watson Assistant for IBM Cloud Pak for Data v2 API](https://cloud.ibm.com/apidocs/assistant-data-v2) doesn't yet support creation of assistants.

 ### Testing the app

 After your app is installed and running, experiment with it to see how it responds.